Manahawkin Baptist Church

-Manahawkin Baptist Church, also known as the Free Church of Manahawkin, is a historic Church in the Manahawkin section of Stafford Township in Ocean County, New Jersey.
-The Church was added to the National Register of Historic Places on April 3, 1973, for its significance in education, military history, and religion.
+Manahawkin Baptist Church, also known as the Free Church of Manahawkin, is a historic church in the Manahawkin section of Stafford Township in Ocean County, New Jersey.
+The church was added to the National Register of Historic Places on April 3, 1973, for its significance in education, military history, and religion.

 History

-The first Church in the area was opened on August 24, 1758.
+The first church in the area was opened on August 24, 1758.
 According to local citizens, a house of worship was opened as early as 1745.
 A building was erected at this time and a tract of land given as a gift of the John Haywood family.
-They had settled in the area in 1743, after leaving their ancestral home in Coventry England.
+They had settled in the area in 1743, after leaving their ancestral home in Coventry, England.
 At that time, it was the only church building in the area that became known as Ocean County.
-The first missionary, Reverend Thomas Thompson served the area from 1745-1751.
+The first missionary, Reverend Thomas Thompson served the area from 1745 to 1751.
 He was assigned to Stafford Township by the "English Society for the Propagation of the Gospel in Foreign Parts."
 A spirit of tolerance was evident in the early church, as it ministered to people of several Protestant faiths.

 In 1770, Captain Thomas Webb is reported to have visited the village, preached at the church, and formed a Baptist Society with nine members.
 In 1774, when the church called its first pastor, the Reverend H. Crossley, the congregation numbered 19.

 During the Revolutionary War, in the "Skirmish at Manahawken", between Captain Rueben Randolphs's Manahawkin Militia and John Beacon's "Band of Pine Pirates" or "Refugees", wounded members of the Manahawkin Militia were cared for in the church.
 Several veterans of the Revolution are buried in the cemetery surrounding the church along with local residents and shipwreck victims.
 Services were discontinued during the War and the Baptist Society was not reorganized until 1801.

 In 1805, the church baptized forty-four people and the membership increased to sixty-eight.
 On April 27, 1857, the church was incorporated under the laws of the state of New Jersey by the five trustees.
 By 1864, weakening walls prompted the appointment of a committee to start remodeling and rebuilding the structure.
 The rebuilt church with the original within it was completed under the leadership of Reverend A. H. Folwell.

 On July 10, 1867, during the pastorate of Reverend E.S.
 Browe, the dedication service was held.
 The cost of rebuilding and redecorating the church building cost 2,776 dollars.
 The records show that all but $200.00 had come from church members and interested friends.